thenativeweb/limes/README.md

     authorization: Bearer <token>

-Alternatively, you may transfer the token using the query string parameter `token`:
+Alternatively, you may transfer the token using the query string parameter `token`.

     GET /foo/bar?token=<token>